Urticaria (Hives) in Children

 What is urticaria in children?

-the skin.
-It usually happens as an allergic reaction from eating certain foods or
+on the skin.
+It can happen as an allergic reaction from eating certain foods or taking

-taking certain medicines.
+certain medicines.
 Though, sometimes the cause may be unknown.
-Hives can vary
+Hives can vary in size

-in size from one-half inch to several inches in size.
-Hives can show up all over the
+from one-half inch to several inches in size.
+Hives can show up all over the body

 What causes urticaria?

 Causes of urticaria in children include food, medicines, and other triggers.
-Common
+These

 Other types of hives include: